weareoutman/wangshenwei.com/src/posts/introducing-plain-blog.md

 date: 2025-01-19
 ---

-[The plain blog builder](https://weareoutman.github.io/plain-blog/) which emits zero client side JavaScript.
-With minimal configure, your blog will be fast and elegant.
+[The plain blog builder](https://weareoutman.github.io/plain-blog/) which emits zero client-side JavaScript.
+With minimal configuration, your blog will be fast and elegant.

 It's fast, both at run time and build time.
-For [my own person blog](https://www.wangshenwei.com/), which includes a dozen of articles and about 50 images, it builds in less than 1 seconds.
+For [my own personal blog](https://www.wangshenwei.com/), which includes a dozen of articles and about 50 images, it builds in less than 1 second.

 Under the hood, it uses the Node.js native [module hooks](https://nodejs.org/docs/latest-v22.x/api/module.html#customization-hooks), as known as *node loaders*, to build all the pages.
-With module hooks, the Node.js can import files other than js, such as jsx/md/css/png, actually any files including http resources.
+With module hooks, Node.js can import files other than js, such as jsx/md/css/png, actually any files including http resources.
 So there are no any pack tools nor pack mechanisms involved, just several transformer tools like [MDX](https://mdxjs.com/) which supports markdown mixed with React, and [SWC](https://swc.rs/) which transforms jsx code, and [PostCSS](https://postcss.org/) which let you use tomorrow's CSS today.

 And because it uses native imports, we can use `node --watch` for development, so no watch tools nor extra confitures is needed.